 Rob sees the continued rich collaboration between the CRCWSC, the IWA, and others as vital in the journey to more sustainable, liveable cities.
 A case in point is the partnership with the Victorian State Government.
 Over recent years water policy in Victoria has adopted much of the new water management thinking.
 Where the state’s 2007 water strategy focused primarily on safe and secure water supplies and wastewater systems, the 2016 Water for Victoria Water Plan is very much aligned with the CRCWSC’s approach.
 In addition to water supplies and wastewater systems, it addresses stormwater management, healthy urban landscapes, and community values.
 Moreover, Chapter 5 of the 2016 plan specifically focuses on resilient and liveable cities and towns.
 Having invested in the CRCWSC, the government – and the state – is reaping the benefits with a strategy informed by cutting-edge research and high-level interaction between researchers, Victorian water authorities, and stakeholders.

 Meanwhile, the CRCWSC has also been working closely with the Chinese “sponge city” of Kunshan, having signed a Memorandum of Understanding with the Kunshan City-construction Investment and Development Company and the Planning Bureau of the City of Kunshan in January 2014.
-A sponge city – so called because it absorbs and keeps water – is the Chinese terminology for a city as water supply catchment: a Water Sensitive City by any other name.
+A sponge city – so called because it absorbs and keeps water – is the Chinese terminology for a city as water supply catchment: the basis of a water sensitive city.
 Thanks to Chinese government commitment, and under the CRCWSC’s guidance, Kunshan has become an award-winning incubator of urban water innovation, with more than 30 projects already completed, and over 300 more identified.
 The CRCWSC will continue to work closely with the City and, in February 2017, led a trade mission to Kunshan – introducing Australian industry expertise to help implement the sponge city program.

 A lot has changed in the past five years.
 But perhaps this is just the beginning of a global water wise community.